 In conclusion, Downtown, Little Italy, Gaslamp Quarter, Old Town, Mission Beach, Ocean Beach, Pacific Beach, La Jolla, and Point Loma are the best places to stay in San Diego for tourists.
 They offers plenty of things to do and see for all visitors.

-Overall, Downtown is the best area to to stay in San Diego for first-timers due to its central location and proximity to major attractions.
+Overall, Downtown is the best area in San Diego for first-timers due to its central location and proximity to major attractions.
 If you stay here, you will be located in the middle of action, within walking distance to tourist attractions, shops, restaurants, and bars.